mmaxtaylor2/fpna-driver-based-revenue-model-/README.md

 - Driver-based models provide more insight than top-down forecasts
 - Variance analysis is most efffective when paired with clear visuals
 - Automating FP&A workflows consistency and scalability

+## Related Finanical Modeling Work
+- In addition to the variance analysis workflow shown here, this project was informed by a broader SaaS operating model built in Google Sheets.
+The model incorporates headcount planning, payroll and non-payroll operating expenses, and driver-based subscription revenue assumptions to support forward looking FP&A analysis.